Makuria: Pottery

-Nubian pottery in this period is also notable.
-Shinnie refers to it as the "richest indigenous pottery tradition on the African continent."
+Shinnie refers to Nubian pottery as the "richest indigenous pottery tradition on the African continent."
 Scholars divide the pottery into three eras.
 The early period, from 550 to 650 according to Adams, or to 750 according to Shinnie, saw fairly simple pottery similar to that of the late Roman Empire.
 It also saw much of Nubian pottery imported from Egypt rather than produced domestically.
 Adams feels this trade ended with the invasion of 652; Shinnie links it to the collapse of Umayyad rule in 750.
 After this domestic production increased, with a major production facility at Faras.
 In this middle era, which lasted until around 1100, the pottery was painted with floral and zoomorphic scenes and showed distinct Umayyad and even Sassanian influences.
 The late period during Makuria's decline saw domestic production again fall in favour of imports from Egypt.
 Pottery produced in Makuria became less ornate, but better control of firing temperatures allowed different colours of clay.

 Role of women

 The Christian Nubian society was matrilineal and women enjoyed a high social standing.
 The matrilineal succession gave the queen mother and the sister of the current king as forthcoming queen mother great political relevance.
 This importance is attested by the fact that she constantly appears in legal documents.
 Another female political title was the asta ("daughter"), perhaps some type of provincial representative.

 Women had access to education and there is evidence that, like in Byzantine Egypt, female scribes existed.
 Private land tenure was open to both men and women, meaning that both could own, buy and sell land.
 Transfers of land from mother to daughter were common.
 They could also be the patrons of churches and wall paintings.
 Inscriptions from the cathedral of Faras indicate that around every second wall painting had a female sponsor.
+An inscription from Faras suggests that women could also serve as deacons.